 You’ve fallen in love with a home that has a gorgeous wraparound porch, but then you find out the house has several open permits and a lien that's unresolved.
 Suddenly, the road to your dream home becomes a never-ending trail of paperwork.
-Chances are, your lawyer has handled similar issues before and can perform a title search and request any open permits from the town to make sure your dream home won't end up being a liability.
+Chances are, your lawyer has handled similar issues before and may be able to perform a title search and request any open permits from the town to make sure your dream home won't end up being a liability.

 Some home sales are more complex

 Not all real estate transactions are straight-forward.
 For example, maybe you're buying a foreclosed property you want to renovate, or need to back out of a home contract, or buying land that's owned by a bank.
-These circumstances may feel intimidating, which is why you'll want an attorney to guide you, answer your questions, and make sure you're comfortable with your decisions.
+These circumstances may feel intimidating, which is why you'll want an attorney to guide you, answer your questions, and help make you more comfortable with your decisions.